Ewa6/quoteable-service/docs/api/subscribers-add-subscriber.md

 ## Request body

-This is the structure and fields of the JSON object that should be sent in the request body when adding a new subscriber.
+This is the structure and fields of the JSON object that you should send in the request body when you add a new subscriber.

 ```js
 {